 At Fairfield High School, all students study 12 units in Year 11 and a minimum of 10 units in Year 12 at school.
 Saturday School is in addition to this.
-This can only be varied with written permission from the Principal or Deputy Principal.
+This can only be varied with written permission from the Relieving Principal.
 It is expected that, if a course is offered at Fairfield High School, students must enrol in the course at school.
 Enrolment in some courses at TAFE is not permitted.

 In Year 12, a student may only reduce the number of units studied for the HSC from 12 units to the minimum requirement of 10 units with parental consent.
 Students and parents complete a Change of Subject Form, indicating the course they wish to discontinue and a change in the number of units.
 Students may also elect to change their HSC pathway to a NON-ATAR HSC.

-When a change of HSC pathway, from ATAR to NON-ATAR, is requested, the parent will be contacted by the Deputy Principal/ Head Teacher Student Engagement to confirm their approval and knowledge of the requested change.
+When a change of HSC pathway, from ATAR to NON-ATAR, is requested, the parent will need to provide written consent to the Deputy Principal or Head Teacher Secondary Studies for this to occur.